BalqesKhalid/rciepe-app-springboot/README.md

 **This application provides the ability to search recipes and provides recipes information. it includes backend endpoints implemented with spring boot.**

 # Application setup
+**First thing you have to do open the properties file and upadte apiKey value, file name [application.yml]**

+**First Approach-Using IDE**

-**After downloading the project then open the project by using any IDE you prefer (IntelliJ, STS, ...etc), then you can lunch the application by running the java class file with the name "SearchRecipesApplication" which is the starting point of spring application.**
+**After downloading the project then open the project by using any IDE you prefer (IntelliJ, STS, ...etc), Then you can run the application by running the java class file with the name "SearchRecipesApplication" which is the starting point of spring application.**

-**Or by using the command line, by following the below steps**
+**Second Approach-Using command line**

+**Follow the below steps, these steps with windows operating system:**
 ```
 **This steps work with windows operating system**
+1. you have to dowload JAVA jdk
+2. Set the Environment variable JAVA_HOME, check this[link](https://mkyong.com/java/how-to-set-java_home-on-windows-10/)
+3. installing Apache Maven and adding the bin folder with the mvn command to the PATH, check this [link] (https://maven.apache.org/install.html) .
-1. open your command line then move to the target folder that inclodes the application jar file(rciepe-app-springboot\search-recipe\target)
+4. Then from the command line move to ..\rciepe-app-springboot\search-recipe, keep in mind to replace ".." with the path where you save the project.
-2. from the command line  enter this command ($ java -jar search-recipe-0.0.1-SNAPSHOT.jar)
+5. Then from the command line run this command [ mvn install]
-Then the application is up and running.
+6. after completing step 5 run this command [java -jar target\search-recipe-0.0.1-SNAPSHOT.jar]
 ```
 ![arch](run-app.jpg)